Gorgeous views of the Ventura River abound in Big Rock Preserve

 Map and Directions

 Big Rock Preserve is located just south of Foster Park along the Ojai-Ventura Bike Trail.
 We recommend that visitors park along Casitas Vista Rd underneath the HWY 33 overpass.
 Walk towards the bike trail and turn left.
-Continue south on the bike path until you see our trailhead sign on the right.
+Continue south on the bike path until you see our trail entrance on the right (look for the bench and bike rack under the pepper tree!).
 The Preserve is open from dawn until dusk every day of the year, except during hazardous weather and high water events in the Ventura River.
 Dogs, camping, and motorized vehicles are not allowed.